dwyl/learn-tdd/README.md

 ![duck tape car fail](http://i.imgur.com/e3BaZHt.png)

 Change one part and the other stops working?
+"Fix" one bug, created another?

-Would you rather everything was consistent and beutifully integrated?
+Would you rather everything was consistent and beautifully integrated?

 ![formula 1 pit stop](http://i.imgur.com/2euxKGA.jpg)